A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Mass modelling hypotheses

 We follow the approach of B24 by using two dPIEs haloes, one representing the main cluster DM halo, and a second one representing the North-East (NE) halo.
 Regarding the model parameters, we use the same assumptions as B24 for the NE halo position and radii, but we leave its position angle and ellipticity free to vary.
 We allow all of these parameters to vary for the main clump, and we constrain its central position to a square of $10$~${\rm arcsec}$ centred around the BCG position.
 Similarly to B24, we fix the cut radius to $3$~${\rm Mpc}$.

 These two additional dPIEs complete the cluster mass model.
 Overall, the model includes $588$ different profiles.
 Cluster members dominate this count, with each galaxy contributing two profiles (one for baryons, one for DM).
-Despite the large profile count, most free parameters characterise cluster-scale components like the main DM halo and ICM, which have fewer assumptions than the cluster member population.
+Despite the large profile count, most free parameters characterise cluster-scale components, such as the main DM halo and ICM, which make fewer assumptions than the cluster member population.